Reports & violations center

 My role

-Established native mobile interaction patterns for Pinterest's reporting experience, improving usability and trust across key safety workflows.
+Established native mobile interaction patterns for Pinterest’s reporting experience, improving trust and clarity across safety workflows.

 Collaborators